cornerstonejs/cornerstone3D/packages/docs/docs/concepts/cornerstone-tools/tools-eventListeners.md

 The following table demonstrates some expected schema changes for events.
 The key differences are that:

-- Several UIDs will function as lookup keys for core API methods (renderingEngineUID, sceneUID, viewportId, volumeUID).
+- Several UIDs will function as lookup keys for core API methods (renderingEngineId, sceneUID, viewportId, volumeUID).
 This is similar to the “enabledElement” property currently provided in custom events, and can be used to obtain all of the imaging data that is being visualized.

 - Snapshots of state at time of interaction return camera properties and coordinates in world space within the Scene's frame of reference.